SaltyPaws/CATPAW_toolhead/README.md

 9. 2x M2x12 or self-tapping screw to secure micro-switch (optional)

 # Installation Instructions
-Assembly should be done in the follwing order:
+Assembly should be done in the following order:
 **Probe**
 - Solder wires to 6x3mm magnets.
 In order to prevent loss of magnetism, let the magnets cool against another 6x3 magnet.
 - Press the magnets into the slots by pushing the toolhead down on a hard object.